Apple Cinnamon Cookie Energy Bites

 My solution?
 Most days we pack her a variety of snack foods, including at least one fruit or vegetable, and a jelly sandwich.
 We have a hard time fitting in enough protein-rich foods in her lunch, so I’m continually brainstorming ideas.

 While she won’t touch peanut butter (even baked in a cookie), Julia doesn’t mind the flavor of almond butter.
-She won’t eat it spread in a sandwich because of the texture, but if it’s in a muffin, smoothie, or dessert, she’s happy.
+She won’t eat it spread in a sandwich because of the texture, but if it’s in an almond butter muffins, almond protein smoothie, or almond butter blondies, she’s happy.

 Which brings me to these Apple Cinnamon Cookie Energy Bites (made with almond butter).
 Julia LOVES these.
 And not just because I call them Apple Cinnamon Cookie Bites, either. 😉